 REDPIXEL.PL / Shutterstock.com

-Your credit score is a reflection of how well you manage your money.
+Your credit score is a reflection of how well you manage money.
 If your credit score improves, it can lower the amount of interest you pay on loans and credit cards.
-It may even reduce your car insurance premium.
-All you have to do is to make sure you pay all of your bills on time.
+It might even reduce your car insurance premium.

-If you need some help restoring your credit, check out our Solutions Center, which can help match you with an expert on credit restoration.
+If you need outside help overcoming your debt or restoring your credit, check out Money Talks News’ Solutions Center, which can help match you with a reputable credit counselor or a credit restoration expert.

 Dean Drobot / Shutterstock.com